What Happens During Root Canal Retreatment

 - If your tooth throbs, keep your head elevated, even when lying down.
 Refrain from any strenuous activity.

-- We usually recommend a non-steroidal anti-inflammatory medication such as ibuprofen, Advil, Motrin, or aspirin for at least three to five days following treatment.
+- At Sunnyvale Dental Care Practice, we usually recommend a non-steroidal anti-inflammatory medication such as ibuprofen, Advil, Motrin, or aspirin for at least three to five days following treatment.
 If you cannot take any anti-inflammatory medication, then take extra-strength Tylenol.
 If any of the recommended painkillers are not effective relieving the pain, you should call the office.